 When the snow melts from your car, the water may run to the side of the garage by the wall, get into cracks, seep into the soil, and the garage floor begins to settle.
 When that happens, a void is created from the erosion, and your garage floor becomes more unstable.
 If you don’t believe your garage floor could collapse, think again.
 Garage floor repair is more common than you think!

-- Using a small hammer, tap on the floor of your garage every 3 to 4 feet.
+- Using a small hammer, tap on your garage floor every 3 to 4 feet.
 Pay special attention to areas on your floor around your car where water may have accumulated.
-Listen for a same similar sound.
-If you hit a spot on your garage floor that sounds ‘hollow’ chances are, the earth is settling and your garage floor may be compromised.
+Listen for the same similar sound.
+If you hit a spot on your garage floor that sounds ‘hollow’, chances are, the earth is settling and your garage floor may be compromised.

 - Does your floor have small cracks in the cement?

 - Does your floor shake slightly when the car is driven over it?